Food Waste Recycling; County Requirements Established

 "Meal" includes any food item or items served as an entree at breakfast, lunch, or dinner, but excludes beverages and desserts, if the beverages or desserts are served by themselves and not part of a breakfast, lunch, or dinner.

 "Prepared meal" means a meal that has been cleaned, cooked, or otherwise prepared on the premises of the food establishment, and shall exclude prepackaged meals that are cooked or otherwise prepared elsewhere and only sold on the premises of the establishment.
-Prepared meals includes meals a portion of which have been precooked or prepared off the premises of the establishment.
+Prepared meals include meals a portion of which have been precooked or prepared off the premises of the establishment.

 "Recycling facility" includes a composting facility, waste bioconversion facility, rendering facility, pig farm, or other agricultural facility that uses food waste as animal feed or for other agricultural use, or any other facility that recycles food waste and is approved by the department for that purpose.